hackfestca/hfscoreboard/README.rst

             proxy_cache_valid 200 60;
         }

 Docs
 ====

 If you are interested to know more about the code, the documentation is in *docs/* folder, generated with epydoc.

-It is also accessible here: http://htmlpreview.github.io/?https://github.com/hackfestca/cnb/blob/master/docs/index.html
+It is also accessible here: http://htmlpreview.github.io/?https://github.com/hackfestca/hfscoreboard/blob/master/docs/index.html

 Contributors
 ============

-This scoreboard was written by Martin Dubé (mdube) and _eko as a Hackfest Project (See: http://hackfest.ca).
-However, a lot of ideas came from Hackfest crew and community.
+This scoreboard was written by Martin Dubé (mdube) and _eko for Hackfest 2014 (See: http://hackfest.ca).
+However, a lot of ideas and tests were made by the Hacking Games team.
+Special thanks to FLR and Cechaput for trying to break it before the CTF. :)

 For any comment, questions, insult: martin d0t dube at hackfest d0t ca.